Achemez Gochiyayev

-Achemez Gochiyayev (born 1970 in Karachayevsk) is a Russian citizen who was accused of organizing the Russian apartment bombings, a series of terrorist acts in 1999 that killed 293 people and led the country into the Second Chechen War.
-The five bombings took place during two weeks between September 4 and September 16, 1999, in Moscow, and the southern towns of Buynaksk and Volgodonsk.
+Achemez Gochiyayev (born 28 September 1970 in Karachayevsk) is a Russian citizen who was accused of organizing the Russian apartment bombings, a series of terrorist acts in 1999 that killed 307 people and led the country into the Second Chechen War.
+The five bombings took place during two weeks between 4 September and 16 September 1999, in Moscow, and the southern towns of Buynaksk and Volgodonsk.
 Gochiyayev has not been arrested or convicted and ostensibly remains a fugitive; he has not been seen since early March 2002.

 Biography

-Gochiyayev is an ethnic Karachai (rather than a Chechen), born in the city of Karachayevsk in the North Caucasus.
+Gochiyayev is an ethnic Karachay, born in the city of Karachayevsk in the North Caucasus.
 After finishing high school, he served in the Russian Strategic Rocket Forces.
 He had been living in Moscow for more than ten years.
 He ran a small construction company, Kapstroy 2000 in Moscow and got married in 1996.
 According to independent investigator Mikhail Trepashkin, Gochiyayev was an ordinary "russified Karachai" who lived in Moscow, and the information that he was an adherent of the Wahhabis came solely from a fabricated FSB investigation.